 - ensure your accommodation is mosquito proof

-- take measures to avoid insect bites, including always using insect repellent and wearing long, loose-fitting, light-coloured clothing.
+- avoid insect bites, including by using insect repellent and wearing long, loose-fitting, light-coloured clothing.

 Medical costs are extremely high.
 A visit to the doctor for even minor complaints can cost several hundred dollars.
 Payment is usually required up front unless you can provide proof of valid health insurance or your ability to pay.